trinsic-id/issuer-reference-app/README.md

 1. Run with npm
 `npm start`
-2. On the web app, fill in the details and click issue credential.
+2. On the web app (localhost:3000), fill in the details and click issue credential.
 ![credential view](assets/credentialview.png)
-3. Make sure your agent is configured to the Sovrin Staging network (upper-left on the home tab).
+3. Make sure your agent (upper-left on the home tab) and your mobile app (Settings>General>Network) are configured to the Indicio Test Network
 4. Scan the QR with your mobile wallet.
 ![qr code view](assets/qrcodeview.png)